mlinpl/aiart.mlinpl.org/competition-terms.md

 5. The Project must be complete for display at the Exhibition.
 If the Project is not finished by the time of the Exhibition, the Finalist will be disqualified.
 6. The Finalist is obliged to participate in the process of including their work in the Exhibition.
 If the Project cannot be displayed at the Exhibition in accordance with its submitted specification, the Organizer reserves the right to rescind its inclusion in the Exhibition.
 7. ML in PL may participate in the Finalist's preparation of the Project for the Exhibition by providing the necessary equipment or tools.
 The participation of ML in PL in the preparation of the Project and the provision of the necessary equipment will take place after agreement between the Participant and ML in PL on the scope of participation.
 Participation of ML in PL in the preparation of the Project by the Finalist will be considered individually after prior notification by the Participant via e-mail: ai-art@mlinpl.org
-8. Prize in the amount of 1600 PLN for participation in the exhibition (“**Participation Prize**”).
+8. The Finalist will be awarded with prize in the amount of 1600 PLN for participation in the exhibition (“**Participation Prize**”).
 Participation Prize will be credited as follows:
    a) 50% in amount of 800 PLN after notification of selection for the exhibition by the Jury and the Participant's provision of **documentation confirming that the Project is shipped to the Exhibition**;
    b) 50% in the amount of 800 PLN after delivery of the Project and display at the Exhibition.